-After about two years of development, it’s finally time to present my new app, Compositor.
+After about two years of development, it’s time to present my upcoming app, Compositor.

 The product page can be found here.